svrle/buzzwire/README.md

 ## Releases:

-v1 - Basic reaction on wire, when wire is connected led diode would go On and have buffer of 250ms in case of flapping main wire
+v1 - Basic reaction on wire, when wire is connected led diode would go On and have buffer of 250ms in case of flapping main wire v2 - Basic reaction on wire, with one digit display as counter of hits

 ## Setup Programmer
 - [Raspberry Pi 3](setup/rpi.md)